fireproof-storage/fp-website/documentation/mvcc-document-updates.md

 // throws new Error('MVCC conflict, document is changed, please reload the document and try again.')
 ```

-In this way you can protect against users being suprised by accidental data overwrites.
+In this way you can protect against users being surprised by accidental data overwrites.

 ## Time Travel